 Graduate admissions departments typically seek applicants who have significant professional experience in a field related to data science.
 Most programs require the following for entry into the program:

-- At least five years of technical work experience
+- Several years of technical work experience

 - Significant experience demonstrating proficient quantitative abilities such as data analysis, data management, computer programming, and other related skills

-- Basic understanding of programming languages such as R, JAVA, C++, or Python
+- Basic understanding of programming languages such as R, Java, C++, or Python

 Graduate program applicants generally come from a professional background in database administration, math/statistics, network security, programming or data analytics.